cakebatterandsprinkles/portfolio-gatsby/src/posts/25-local_session_cookies.md

 Browser storage mechanisms are useful for a variety of reasons:

-- you might want your application to logout a user after a certain time has passed until the last login (then you can keep the last login timestamp)
+- logging a user out after a certain time has passed until the last login (then you can keep the last login timestamp)
-- you might want to keep the preferences of the user (such as the light mode or dark mode)
+- keeping the preferences of the user (user-specific settings, such as the light mode or dark mode)
-- you might want to keep some additional information about the user that you use inside your app (like name or username).
+- keeping some additional information about the user that you use inside your app (like name or username)
+- caching your static application resources (like HTML, CSS, JS and images)

 Either way, keeping that information on the client-side saves you from an additional and unnecessary server call, and helps you provide offline support.
+But, there is a limit to the amount of data you can store on client-side.
+The exact amount can change according to the browser and user settings.
 There are multiple ways of caching data in the browser, so you got to choose the one that fits your needs, and this article is going to be about that.

+#### ☀ Before we start

-#### Where are they hiding in the browser?
+**Where are they hiding in the browser?**

 1. Open the Chrome Console (`Command + Option + J` in Mac and `Control + Shift + J` in Windows).